duckthing/design-project/src/README.md

-Server code goes here.
+# About
+'src' should have server logic *ONLY*.

-'server.js' should mostly source code from here.
+'server.js' should read only source code from here.